grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard-url-variables/index.md

 Grafana interprets query string parameters prefixed with `var-` as variables in the given dashboard.

-For example, in this URL:
+For example:

 ```
 https://${your-domain}/path/to/your/dashboard?var-example=value
 ```

-The query parameter `var-example=value` represents the dashboard variable `example` with a value of `value`.
+In this URL, the query parameter `var-example=value` represents the dashboard variable `example` with a value of `value`.

 ### Multiple values for a variable